You may think that you’re diet is healthy because you eat a variety of foods, but what if the foods you eat aren’t as healthy as you thought?

 Sour Taste (Earth/Fire)

 The qualities of sour taste are heating, sharp, heavy and oily.
-It increases Kapha and Pitta and decreases Vata.

-Foods that contain sour taste are lemons, limes and fermented foods.
+Some examples of foods that contain sour taste are lemons, limes and fermented foods.

 Salty Taste (Fire/Water)

 The qualities of salty taste are heating, heavy and oily.
-It increases Kapha and Pitta and decreases Vata.

 Salty taste helps to eliminate wastes, stimulate digestion, promote healthy muscle strength, and maintains electrolyte balance in the body.
 In the mind salty taste can promote confidence, courage and enthusiasm.

-Food that contain salty taste are salt, nutritional yeast and tamari.
+Examples of food that contain salty taste are salt, nutritional yeast and tamari.

 The qualities of pungent light, drying and heating.
-It increases Pitta and Vata and pacifies Kapha.

 In the mind pungent taste promotes energy, vitality and enthusiasm.